1 August 2019

 Fair Education Director Maura Manning said: “Fair Education is making demonstrable progress in the areas of parent and community engagement and leadership development, with a range of projects that challenge schools to think and work innovatively.
 This exceptional initiative is also building new knowledge around the ways schools can build sustainable leadership to ensure continuity in ongoing improvement efforts, regardless of leadership changes.”

 In addition, the unique collaboration builds the capacity of school leadership teams through tailored coaching, project management support and participation in a national network.
 Coaches with expertise at the highest levels of education work with principals and their school leadership teams to help them design and deliver their projects, as well as monitor and evaluate the outcomes.

-Since its inception in 2016, Fair Education has supported 23 projects in 72 schools across NSW, benefiting over 25,000 students.
-Due to early success, Schools Plus also launched the program in Queensland in 2018 – with support from the Tim Fairfax Family Foundation (TFFF) and The Bryan Foundation (TBF) – and Victoria in 2019 – with support of RE Ross Trust.
+Since its inception in 2016, Fair Education has supported 24 projects in 82 schools across NSW, benefiting over 25,000 students.
+Due to early success, Schools Plus also launched the program in Queensland in 2018 – with support from the Tim Fairfax Family Foundation (TFFF) and The Bryan Foundation (TBF) – and Victoria in 2019 – with support of The Ross Trust.

 “Our bold ambition is that the learning from the Fair Education initiative will serve to inform, influence and inspire educational practice and policy at a system, state and national level,” said Ms Manning.

 More than 1,500 schools in NSW, across the Government, Independent and Catholic sectors, are eligible for support through Fair Education.
 To apply, schools must:

 - be in NSW,

 - have a value below 1000 on the Index of Community Socio-Educational Advantage (ICSEA) or be a special school, as defined by the Australian Curriculum Assessment and Reporting Authority (ACARA), and